Cenedikt/yana/README.md

 Before building an image
-some initialize has to be done the csv and emmbeding.pt will be created localy
+some initialize has to be done the csv and emmbeding.pt will be created locally
 ```bash
 make initialize
 ```